March 26, 2023

 Plumbago auriculata f. alba in Los Angeles, California

 The name auriculata is referring to the shape of leaves as they seem to have ears, and it means with ears.
 Plumbago auriculata f. alba grows to about 1.8m or 6ft tall.
-It has tender stems with spoon-shaped, yellow-green leaves.
-The flowers are white, trumpet-shaped, and five-lobed, and they grow on short racemes.
-Otherwise, it is identical to the blue-flowered Plumbago auriculata species in description and care.
-However, the Plumbago auriculata ‘Imperial Blue’ which is another cultivar is more compact with blue flowers.
-Plumbago auriculata f. alba flower profusely from spring into summer, however, in milder climates, it could flower much longer if not all year.
+It has tender stems with spoon-shaped, green leaves.
+The flowers are white, trumpet-shaped, and five-lobed.
+They grow on short racemes.
+Plumbago auriculata f. alba flower profusely from spring into summer.
+In milder climates, it could flower much longer if not all year.

 How to grow Plumbago auriculata f. alba: